Best Bread Makers In 2021

 Not as ascetically pleasing as other options

 For a machine within this price bracket, this Cuisinart bread maker is both ascetically pleasing and easy to use, making it a solid choice.
-Take your pick from 16 pre-set menu options to bake up a whole load of recipes while setting your preference for crust colour and loaf sizes from 3 different options.
+Take your pick from 16 pre-set menu options to bake up a whole load of recipes while setting your preference for crust color and loaf sizes from 3 different options.
 Thanks to audible timers and fool-proof settings, this machine allows you to go about your day as the perfect loaf is forming with virtually no hassle at all.
 If you’re looking for a versatile and straightforward machine that won’t break the bank, this one is certainly up there with the best.
 Find more great products like this by checking out our guide to the best pizza stones.

 16 pre-set menu options